 vi.
 Jacob, registered as a "free Negro" in Northampton County on 13 June 1794 [Orders 1789-95, 364].
 He was a "free Negro" taxable in Northampton County from 1796 to 1797 [PPTL, 1782-1823, frame 208].

 viii.
-Elishe, married Daniel Liverpool, 25 June 1799 Northampton County bond, Josias Liverpool security.
+Elishe, married Daniel Liverpool, 25 June 1799 Northampton County bond, Josias Liverpool surety.

 12. Winslow1 Driggers, born say 1705, was taxable in the Baltimore Hundred, Somerset County, Maryland household of Jane Drigus in 1724 and in the household of Isabee Parkins in 1725 [List of Taxables].
 He may have been identical to ___ Drigers who was taxable in William Beckett's Little Creek Hundred, Kent County, Delaware household in 1727 and ___ Driggers who was taxable in the Murderkill Hundred, Kent County household of ___ Perkins (Isaac Perkins) in 1729 [Kent County Assessments, Film RG3535, reel 1, frame 354, 364].
 He may have been the ancestor of

 i.
-Drake, taxable in Indian River and Angola Hundreds, Sussex County, Delaware from 1770 to 1787.
+Drake, taxable in Indian River and Angola Hundreds, Sussex County, Delaware, from 1770 to 1787.
 Administration of his Sussex County will was granted to John Wiltbank on 2 September 1788.
-It mentioned his sister Rhoda Hodgskin [de Valinger, Calendar of Sussex County Probate Records, 195].
+He named his sister Rhoda Hodgskin [de Valinger, Calendar of Sussex County Probate Records, 195].

 ii.
 Rhoda, sister of Drake Driggers, married Jonas Hodgskin.